pankaj1070/RiskyBusiness_Sampling/README.md

 ### Final Questions

-# Final Questions

-#1.
-Which model had the best balanced accuracy score?
+1. Which model had the best balanced accuracy score?

-   # The random oversampler, SMOTE, undersampler and combination had the best balanced accuracy score of 0.9948
+Ans: The random oversampler, SMOTE, undersampler and combination had the best balanced accuracy score of 0.9948

-#2.
-Which model had the best recall score?
+2. Which model had the best recall score?

-   # All the model had a recall score of 0.99
+Ans: All the model had a recall score of 0.99

-#3.
-Which model had the best geometric mean score?
+3. Which model had the best geometric mean score?

-    # All the model had a geometric mean score of 0.99.
+Ans: All the model had a geometric mean score of 0.99.

-Ensemble Learning
+### Ensemble Learning

 In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
 You will use the Balanced Random Forest Classifier and the Easy Ensemble Classifier.
 Refer to the documentation for each of these to read about the models and see examples of the code.

+### Final Questions

-#1.
-Which model had the best balanced accuracy score?
+1. Which model had the best balanced accuracy score?

-   # Balanced Random Forest Classifier had the best balanced accuracy score of 0.99 compared to easy ensemble accuracy score of 0.94
+Ans: Balanced Random Forest Classifier had the best balanced accuracy score of 0.99 compared to easy ensemble accuracy score of 0.94

-#2.
-Which model had the best recall score?
+2. Which model had the best recall score?

-   # Balanced Random Forest Classifier had the best recall score of 1 compared to easy ensemble recall score of 0.94
+Ans: Balanced Random Forest Classifier had the best recall score of 1 compared to easy ensemble recall score of 0.94

-#3.
-Which model had the best geometric mean score?
+3. Which model had the best geometric mean score?

-   # Easy ensemble had the best geometric mean score of 0.93 compared to Balanced Forest classifier geometric mean score of 0.57
+Ans: Easy ensemble had the best geometric mean score of 0.93 compared to Balanced Forest classifier geometric mean score of 0.57